finos/symphony-wdk/docs/deployment.md

 String.
 It can be set as an environment variable in the run configuration.
 Not setting the monitoring-token and keeping its default value disables the monitoring api.

+`wdk.properties.management-token`: The token to authenticate requests to the [management api](#management).
+Defaults to an empty
+String.
+It can be set as an environment variable in the run configuration.
+Not setting the management-token and keeping its default value disables the management api.

 ### BDK specific configuration

 Symphony backend URL and credentials are configured as any bot.
 The BDK documentation applies here: